netket/netket/docs/docs/install.md

 To query the installed `netket` version you can run the following command in your shell.
 If all went well, you should have at least version 3.3 installed.
-We recomend to always start a new project with the latest available version.
+We recommend to always start a new project with the latest available version.

 ```bash
 python -c "import netket; print(netket.__version__)"